bptlab/correlation-analysis/correlation-analysis/README.md

 gradlew.bat run     # on windows
 ```

-Alternatively, load gradle project with an IDE ([IntelliJ IDEA](https://www.jetbrains.com/idea/download) is recommended), and execute the `main` method of the `Demo` class.
+Alternatively, load the gradle project with an IDE ([IntelliJ IDEA](https://www.jetbrains.com/idea/download) is recommended), and execute the `main` method of the `Demo` class.

 ## Usage